-When you look at the video but also at the media attention in regards with new consumer electronics products and categories, you see VR, AR, drones, wearables and a bunch of products which are inevitably related with the Internet of Things.
+When you look at the video but also at the media attention in regards with new consumer electronics products and categories, you see VR, AR, drones, wearables, smart home automation solutions and a bunch of products which are inevitably related with the Internet of Things.

 There is clearly a difference between media attention and the reality in the market.
 While media talk about Consumer Internet of Things innovations, applications and gadgets on an almost daily basis, we know that in practice the interesting and most important evolutions are happening in the Industrial Internet of Things.

 For mainstream media it doesn’t matter whether we’re talking about a connected fitness tracker, a next gen smart wearable or a smart city application: it’s all categorized under this big umbrella term, the Internet of Things.
 And that could be a showstopper as we’ll see.

 Do consumers feel more confident regarding new electronics?

 The reason we mention the Internet of Things is that Accenture urged the consumer electronics industry in its 2016 report to meet consumer concerns and barriers regarding IoT better in order to bridge the current period of slowdown in consumer electronics growth and the next stage, when consumers do start massively buying products in new categories, where the Internet of Things (IoT) plays a big role.
 Because that growth will come.